Innoh-25/PortfolioProjectBW/README.md

 **✉️ Contact Me**

 Feel free to reach out!
-You can send me an email by clicking a link provided in the websiate.
+You can send me an email by clicking a link provided in the website.

 You can also find me on:

-Facebook

 X (Twitter)